-- What regions of the Earth warm most dramatically in all of the climate models shown in Climate Wizard?
+- What regions of the Earth warm most dramatically in all of the climate models shown in the IPCC Atlas?

-- On the Climate Wizard website, choose your own variables from the list above.
+- On the IPCC Atlas website, choose your own starting variables.
 Describe your choices, then compare and contrast the model outputs.
 If possible, save copies of the maps, and insert them in your report.

 You can learn more about climate models, especially how they are constructed and used, by downloading and reading this PowerPoint presentation file What is Climate Modeling?
 (PowerPoint 2007 (.pptx) 6.3MB Jun20 11) from NOAA's presentation library.